 Love 'em or loathe 'em, the man bun has become a bit of an American staple.
 Guys everywhere are undoing all that metrosexual maintenance that was so popular ten years ago and going for the beards...and yes, man buns.
+With the current Covid pandemic it's even harder to get a haircut, so lots of men are opting to just go for the natural look.
 Did you know this trendy hairstyle could actually cause hair loss?
 Alopecia is often described as a naturally occurring phenomenon based on biological or genetic factors.
 Unlike other forms of alopecia (such as alopecia areata), traction alopecia is a form of balding that occurs as a result of hair maintenance and styling.
 There is good news and bad news concerning traction alopecia.
 The good news is that it is a preventable and treatable condition.
 Modifying the ways in which you style your hair or your child’s is one of several solutions to the problem.
 The bad news about traction alopecia, though, is that hair thinning and balding may have already occurred.
 In that case, some preventative steps are in order to ensure that no more damage is done.

 Who has Traction Alopecia?